NetRunner5/FootballPlayersEvaluator/README.md

 ## Contents
-The contents of the result .csv are as follows:
+The contents of the Fifa.csv from https://www.kaggle.com/artimous/complete-fifa-2017-player-dataset-global are as follows:

 Variable | Description
 ------------------ | -------------------